ONSdigital/application-profile/README.md

 ### Datasets

-Datasets are the primary object, and are in fact [dcat:DatasetSeries](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series).
-They are the parent object of Editions, and are the object of the CatalogRecord.
+Datasets are the primary object, and typed `cogs:Dataset` which is a sepcialisation [dcat:DatasetSeries](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series).
+They are the parent object of Editions, and are the object of `foaf:primaryTopic` from a `dcat:CatalogRecord`.
 They are typically a recurring publication, such as the Consumer Price Inflation including owner occupiers' housing costs (CPIH) dataset.

 ```mermaid
 classDiagram